Cloud communications - what is it and why do you need it?

 What is cloud communications?

-Under this umbrella, there are many different offerings with varying levels of comprehensiveness (or complications, if you prefer) - from basic chat platforms to unified communications as a service (UCaaS).
+Under this umbrella, there are numerous offerings with varying levels of comprehensiveness (or intricacies, if you prefer) - from basic chat platforms to unified communications as a service (UCaaS).

 What is VoIP?